modernui/cognitive/README.md

 # cognitive
-image, voice, vision, and video Intelligence by MS Cognitive and other resources
+image, voice, vision, and video services by MS Cognitive and other resources